-Schedule is tentative and may be changed as needed by the instructor Module Reading Topic: Date Posts Assignment PROLOUGE: THE SCIENCE OF THE WATER WORLD 01 Science and the Study of the Water World Chap.
-1 week 1: 06/29 An Introduction to the Course and the Science of Oceanography PART I: THE OCEAN FLOOR 02 Secrets of the Deep Chap.
-3 Exploring the Ocean Floor 03 The Dynamic Ocean Floor Chap.
-2 week 2: 07/06 Plate Tectonics & the Origin of Ocean Basins 04 The Record of Ancient Oceans Chap.
-4 Marine Sediments and Erosion of the Ocean Floor 05 Midterm Examination week 3: 07/13 PART II: PHYSICAL OCEANOGRAPHY 06 The Rising Tide: Oceans, Currents and Carbon Dioxide Chap.
-7 05/11 Ocean Circulation & the Climate System 07 week 4: 07/20 The Relentless Sea Chap.
-8 Waves on Water 08 Chap.
-9 Rising Seas Tides and the Rhythmic Rise and Fall of Sea Level PART III: COASTAL SYSTEMS 09 The Changing Coastlines of Planet Earth Chap.
-10 week 5: 07/27 Beach Processes and Coastal Erosion 10 The Oceans at Our Reach Chap.
-11 The Coastal Ocean and Our Legacy on a Water World 11 week 6: 08/03 Coastal Field Study Coastal Field Studies see class Catalyst site for details and options for completion of the field study requirement.
-One option is to attend the Oceanography Field Workshop on Saturday 8/03 from 1:00 to 2:15 pm see site for details.
-12 Final Examination
+Class Schedule Schedule is tentative and may be changed as needed by the instructor Module Reading Topic: Date Posts Assignment PROLOUGE: THE SCIENCE OF THE WATER WORLD 01 Science and the Study of the Water World Chap.
+1 04/04 An Introduction to the Course and the Science of Oceanography PART I: THE OCEAN FLOOR 02 04/11 Secrets of the Deep Chap.
+3 Exploring the Ocean Floor 03 04/18 The Dynamic Ocean Floor Chap.
+2 Plate Tectonics & the Origin of Ocean Basins 04 The Record of Ancient Oceans Chap.
+4 04/25 Marine Sediments and Erosion of the Ocean Floor 05 Midterm Examination 05/02 PART II: PHYSICAL OCEANOGRAPHY 06 The Rising Tide: Oceans, Currents and Carbon Dioxide Chap.
+7 05/09 Ocean Circulation & the Climate System 07 The Relentless Sea Chap.
+8 05/16 Waves on Water 08 Rising Seas Chap.
+9 05/23 Tides and the Rhythmic Rise and Fall of Sea Level PART III: COASTAL SYSTEMS 09 Chap.
+10 05/30 The Changing Coastlines of Planet Earth Beach Processes and Coastal Erosion 10 06/06 Applied Coastal Field Study Coastal Field Studies see class Catalyst site for details and options for completion of the field study requirement.
+Three options are available.
+Check site for details.
+11 The Oceans at Our Reach Chap.
+11 06/13